Novel Coronavirus (COVID-19) Preparations and Information

 Prime Healthcare hospitals and clinics have implemented additional screening

 processes and have updated visitor policies to support social distancing.

 Entry points may be limited to the ED and main entrance at most facilities.

-For most people, COVID-19 symptoms are mild and go away on their own.
-But
+most people, COVID-19 symptoms are mild and go away on their own.
+But if you

 you take additional precautions such as practicing social distancing,

 limiting outings to populated areas, and connecting with others by telephone

 or using technology, instead of in-person when possible.

 According to the CDC, the best way to prevent illness is to do the following:

 - Wash your hands often with soap and water for at least 20 seconds.
 Alcohol